Additional migration options for mailboxes

 Depending on the option you have selected, you will be prompted either to provide details to create a new user or to select an existing user.

-However, if you want the program to migrate all the data from the source mailbox to the target one anew, you need to use the Reset mailbox migration state option (Fig. 4.) or click Reset on the top menu bar.
+However, if you want the program to migrate all the data from the source mailbox to the target one anew, you need to use the Reset mailbox migration state option.
 This will delete the state of previously performed migration for the selected mailboxes, allowing you to restart the migration as if it never took place.
+This option is especially useful in case you need to migrate items that were modified on the source server or deleted from the target server after the initial migration.

 By choosing this option, you will generate a detailed report on the mailbox migration process (Fig. 5.).
 A mailbox report window provides detailed information on all items included in the migration.
 All counted items are split into four categories: